architen100/MealGenerator/DEVELOPMENT.md

         - Had to rename the ofDatGui files so it matched the project path
     - Couldn't fit all the recipe names in a dropdown menu so opted to use a scrollview instead
         - Was able to code so that I could add the recipe names to the scrollview
+    - Can't use scroll menu to show recipe for each day because it won't disappear after a click to another button
+        - Decided to use a dropdown menu instead